GABurns/12PlotsChristmas/README.md

 ### Birds of Christmas <a name="plot4"></a>

-A Step Chart showing the cumulative total of birds gifted from the Christmas Carol "12 Days of Christmas".
+A Step Chart showing the cumulative total of birds gifted from the Christmas Carol "*12 Days of Christmas*".

 ![](img/plot4.gif)